-Not Met Met with Conditions Met Rating l 2 3 , in the second se 3.1 Candidate Recruitment The program admits candidates The program admits and The program provided and Selection. from a broad range of supports candidates from a processes for recruiting and The program admits and backgrounds and diverse broad range of backgrounds supports high quality supports candidates from a populations. and diverse populations.
+supports, who assessments Not Met Met with Conditions Met Dating 1 2 3 Rating 3.1 Candidate Recruitment The program admits candidates The program admits and The program provided and Selection. from a broad range of supports candidates from a processes for recruiting and The program admits and backgrounds and diverse broad range of backgrounds supports high quality supports candidates from a populations. and diverse populations.
 The candidates from a broad range broad range of backgrounds program recruits candidates of backgrounds and diverse and diverse populations for based on forecasted populations to promote their admittance into the program. employment needs. successful entry to the The program recruits licensure program.
-The candidates based on forecasted program recruits candidates employment needs including based on forecasted hard to staff schools and employment needs including critical shortage areas. hard to staff schools and
+The candidates based on forecasted program recruits candidates employment needs including based on forecasted hard to staff schools and employment needs including critical shortage areas. hard to staff schools and critical shortage areas.
+A recruitment plan based on mission with baseline points and goals is submitted.
 3.2 Candidate Progression.
-The program monitors candidate proficiency from admissions through completion to ensure readiness for licensure.
-The program monitors candidate progression.
-The program documents measures/gateways of candidate progression by providing criteria for monitoring/assessing at the beginning and exit of preparation. critical shortage areas.
-A recruitment plan based on mission with baseline points and goals is submitted.
-The program documents two or more measures/gateways of candidate progression by providing explicit criteria for admission, exit, monitoring, and assessing with a focus on candidate development throughout preparation.
-3.3 Candidate Support and Success.
-The program has processes to identify and support candidates who need additional assistance to meet specific program standards (content and dispositions) and pass licensure exams.
-Processes are applied when a candidate must be counseled out of a program.
-Comments: Additional support for candidates is not provided.
-No intervention process is in place when candidates are counseled out of program.
-The program has processes in place to support candidates who need additional assistance to meet specific program standards (content and dispositions) and pass licensure exams.
-There may be an intervention process in place to counsel candidate out of the program.
-The program has processes in place to identify and support candidates who need additional assistance to meet specific program standards (content and dispositions) and pass licensure exams.
-Additionally, the description describes the intervention processes applied when a candidate must be counseled out of a program.
+The program monitors The program documents The program documents two or The program monitors candidate progression. measures/gateways of more measures/gateways of candidate proficiency from candidate progression by candidate progression by admissions through completion providing criteria for providing explicit criteria for to ensure readiness for monitoring/assessing at the admission, exit, monitoring, licensure. beginning and exit of and assessing with a focus on preparation. candidate development throughout preparation.
+3.3 Candidate Support and Additional support for The program has processes in The program has processes in Success. candidates is not provided.
+No place to support candidates place to identify and support The program has processes to intervention process is in place who need additional assistance candidates who need additional identify and support candidates when candidates are counseled to meet specific program assistance to meet specific who need additional assistance out of program. standards (content and program standards (content and to meet specific program dispositions) and pass licensure dispositions) and pass licensure standards (content and exams.
+There may be an exams.
+Additionally, the dispositions) and pass licensure intervention process in place to description describes the exams.
+Processes are applied counsel candidate out of the intervention processes applied when a candidate must be program. when a candidate must be counseled out of a program. counseled out of a program.